 Providers cannot charge Medicaid SSI (Supplemental Security Income) HMO (health maintenance organization) enrollees copayments for covered services except in cases where the Medicaid SSI HMO does not cover services such as dental, chiropractic, and pharmacy.
+However, even in these cases, providers are prohibited from collecting copayment from members who are exempt from the copayment requirement.

-When services are provided through fee-for-service or to members enrolled in a BadgerCare Plus HMO, copayments will apply.
+When services are provided through fee-for-service or to members enrolled in a BadgerCare Plus HMO, copayments will apply, except when the member or the service is exempt from the copayment requirement.